-There are several ways to listen to music on Last.fm: via the Radio (where available), as previews, and directly from our artists and labels.
+There are several ways to listen to music on Last.fm: with the Last.fm Music Player, on demand via Spotify, as previews, and directly from our artists and labels.

-There are for example artist stations such as “Radiohead Radio” or global tag stations such as “Rock Radio” which will play you music related to whatever artist or tag (e.g. a genre) you choose.
-You can simply tune into a station here or click the radio buttons wherever you see them on the site, and just start listening to some stations that sound interesting to you.
+There are for example artist stations such as “Radiohead and similar” or global tag stations such as “Rock tag” which will play you music related to whatever artist or tag (e.g. a genre) you choose.
+You can simply tune into a station on the Listen page or click the station buttons wherever you see them on the site, and just start listening to some stations that sound interesting to you.

-While browsing the site, you’ll see lots of artists and tracks.
-Some of them have a little play icon next to their name, which will allow you to listen to them as 30 second previews.
-There are also tracks without any play icon, these were scrobbled by other users and are not available to play.
+Tracks that have a play button next to their name can be listened to as 30 second previews.
+There are also tracks without any play button, these were scrobbled by other users and are not available to play.

 Directly from artists and labels